LightningPeach/lnd-gc-deploy/README.md

     ```
     kubectl create -f lnd-pod.yml
     ```

-13. Get your external IP (forth column) for service lnd-pod by running:
+13. You now can get data to connect lnd in 2 ways:

+    13.1 By generating qr code and scan it from mobile.

+       To generate qr run:

        ```
+       ./display-qr.sh
+       ```

+    13.2 By getting all data manualy and write them into input fields.

+       Get your external IP (forth column) for service lnd-pod by running:
+       ```
        ./show-host.sh
        ```
        You can copy and paste it as host to your signup form in the LightningPeach wallet.

-14. Now you need to get credentials for lnd: tls.cert and macaroons hex.
        To get tls.cert run:

        ```
        kubectl exec lnd-pod -- cat /root/.lnd/tls.cert
        ```

        To get macaroon hex run:
        ```
        kubectl exec lnd-pod -- xxd -p /root/.lnd/data/chain/bitcoin/testnet/admin.macaroon | tr -d '[:space:]'
        ```

 Also you can deploy LND on your own from docker container.
 You will need to open ports 9735 (for peer access),